1pharaxh/AISTONKS/README.md

 The machine learning algorithm is a simple linear regression model, the model is trained and tested 100 times and the model with best accuracy is pickled and loaded for prediction using user input.
-After each runtime the program also does the cleanup of previously generated CSV file (for trainining and testing), the model and .jpg graph of the model illustrating its accuracy
+After each runtime the program also does the cleanup of previously generated CSV file (used for trainining and testing), the model and .jpg graph of the model illustrating its accuracy

 This app can be hosted on heroku with the included procfile.